devsarahgeo/Chatbot-to-chat-with-Documents/README.md

 AI Tools:   Ollama:Minimax(Claude Code alternate), Github Copilot

-Storage:    In the future, another SQL DB for can be used for scalability
+Storage:    In the future, another DB for can be used for scalability

 | Storage       | Used For                  | Why JSON / Format                     |